Read our frequently asked questions (FAQs) on the Competition Framework

 Will points from the current system be converted into new ranking points?

 No, there is no straight conversion of your current points to the new Personal Ranking Index (PRI).
-Instead we’re generating points from the 2015/2016 racing season that will be used to create your initial RI.
-Points will not be backdated as there is not enough information in the Almanac about lower placed crews to integrate into the new system.
+Instead, we’re generating points from the head and regatta results collected since September 2015 when we first required competitions to supply results for all races.
+Points will not be backdated prior to this as there is not enough information in the Almanac or BROE about lower placed crews to integrate into the new system.

 How will it impact competitors who are not in top form?

 Regardless of personal form, the new competition framework will reflect performance level compared to the competitive field.
 If you perform well across competitions you will get more points.
 Similarly, if you perform less well you will get less points.

 Why will the juniors and masters still have their own categories?

 Typically, juniors increase in speed between the ages of 11 and 18 and the masters age groups from (27+) tend to do the reverse.
 The current junior and masters age classifications cater for this and remain unchanged.

 Under the current system, masters and older juniors can, if they prefer, enter races at senior events determined by ability rather than age.
 Under the new Framework they can continue to do so with the ranking points system enabling rowers to events at an appropriate level.
 Likewise, competitions may wish to use the ranking index system in conjunction with masters and junior events.